 The Île de la Cité has a lot of historic attractions and I would also like to recommend the La Sainte-Chapelle, simply because the royal chapel looks completely ordinary from the outside but it has the most extensive 13th-century stained glass collection anywhere in the world.
 Once I got in I was just “surprised”.

 #3 Saint Basil’s Cathedral, Moscow, Russia

-Takeaway: Amazing thing comes in small package
+Highlight: Amazing thing comes in a small package

 Another Cathedral that was converted into a museum yet its religious flavor didn’t quite fade away.
 The Red Square in Moscow was intense to me – simply because as grand as the square already is, every side and every corner of it stands an important Russian building or monument that was insane.
 Among these buildings, the Saint Basil’s Cathedral managed to be the most eye-catching and recognizable of all.
 I am not sure if it was the Kremlin or GUM that looked so massive, or it really was true; my first impression of the Saint Basil’s Cathedral was kind of …. tiny.
 Once I got into the museum it didn’t has a grand hall that most cathedrals had and instead, there were passages that connected us to different rooms of different churches (the churches actually consisted of seven churches around the central core.)
 Anyway, the small size was made up of amazing frescos and valuable artifacts on display.
 The museum has 2 floors – the ground floor is a foundation of the building and the churches are on the second floor.

 Interesting, the layout of the cathedral was in perfect symmetry – a core in the center, four middle-sized churches built on the four compass points, and other smaller churches diagonally placed between the middle-sized churches.
 With multiple colors, size, and careful placements, the architectural wonder looks great and different from any angles and distance.

 Highlight: The LARGEST church in the world.
 Period.